hwaien/vscode-static-nextjs/README.md

 ### Testing

-Proper documentation helps to make code intentions clear, but does not check whether the code's actual behaviors matches the intentions.
+Proper documentation helps to make code intentions clear, but does not check whether the code's actual behaviors match the intentions.
 For this, a testing framework is needed.

 The testing framework of this workspace is [Jest](https://jestjs.io/).
 Add and maintain tests in the `__tests__` folder.